 2017 True Grit Epic NUE - 1st

-In 2017, Taylor was introduced to INFINIT Nutrition.
+In 2016, in his rookie year as a pro mountain bike racer, he took 3rd overall in the National Ultra Endurance Series.
+The next year, Taylor was introduced to INFINIT Nutrition.
 He was desperate for relief from long standing GI issues, and after working closely with the naturopathic doctor who referred him, Taylor created his own INFINIT custom formula.
 After his stomach issues were taken care of, and nutrition was dialed in, he was able to put more energy and focus on his riding.

 2022 Toyota USA Paratriathlon National Championships - 1st (PTVI)